conjure-cp/conjure/docs/essence.rst

 followed by the keyword "of", and the domain for members of the set.

 Set attributes are all related to cardinality: "size", "minSize", and "maxSize".

+To explicitly specify a set, use a list of values enclosed in braces.

 Multi-set domains
 ~~~~~~~~~~~~~~~~~